 - Or maybe do you think it’s obviously fun?

-Well, the list still can continue but I just don’t have time for that.
-If it happens your reason to date a girl or boy fall within these cheap desires, then am afraid, Islam can’t tolerate it and you really deserve the old fashioned NO answer.
-All these intentions have been conditioned in to people’s mind against their will through the influences of societies outside the Muslim Ummah.
+The list still can continue but there is no time for this.
+If it happens your reason to date a girl or boy falls within these cheap desires, then am afraid, Islam can’t tolerate it and you really deserve the old fashioned NO answer.
+All these intentions have been conditioned into people’s mind against their will through the influences of societies outside the Muslim Ummah.

-If you want a yes answer to this question then you have to change your intentions because our actions are judged by our intentions.
-This then brings us to the next question.
+If you want a yes answer to this question then you have to change your intentions because, like our beloved Prophet (ﷺ) said, our actions are judged by our intentions.

-Most of the time, this is the reason why scholars say no to dating in Islam, because they knew what it means and the dangers that comes hand in hand with it that Islam is protecting us from.
-Yes, courtship is allowed unlike the dating we know today.
-Many people may call it dating, but we Muslims prefer the word “courting” because, while a date by definition usually contains “New encounters”, “Good times” and “Sex”(the worse thing), courtship have different priorities altogether.
+But courtship is allowed, unlike today’s dating.
+Many people may call it dating, but we Muslims prefer the word “courtship”.
+While dating by definition usually contains “New encounters”, “Good times” and “Sex”(the worse thing), courtship has different priorities altogether.

-To make it simple for my readers, courtship prepares you for marriage but dating doesn’t and the reason is simple, when two people say they are dating, they have no marriage intention order than to fulfill each other’s cheap desires which is a sin in Islam.
+Courtship prepares you for marriage but dating does not.
+When two people say they are dating, they have no marriage intention order than to fulfill each other’s cheap desires which is a sin in Islam.

-Let’s embrace dating for marriage and do away from dating for fun, but how can we do that, what are the steps one can follow in the courting process.
+Thus, let us embrace dating for marriage and do away from dating for fun.
+But how can we do that?
 This brings us to the next point.